skorudzhiev/InventoryApp/README.md

 # InventoryApp

-The app allows the user to store business product related data as an inventory items stored in a list on their smartphone
+The app allows the user to store business product related data as an inventory items

+stored in a list on their smartphone.
+Product's details include price, quantity, image and more

 ![alt text](https://github.com/skorudzhiev/InventoryApp/blob/master/InventoryApp%20-%20Nexus_5X_API_24_5554.png)

 ## General Usage Notes